fluxcd/website/content/en/roadmap.md

 The Flux team's current focus is to finalise the tasks from the [Flux GitOps GA](#flux-gitops-ga-q1-2023) milestone.
 We estimate that the Flux features part of this milestone will become generally available in the first quarter of 2023.

-### Flux GitOps GA (Q2 2023)
+### Flux GitOps GA (Completed in July 2023)

 The goal of this milestone is to make a generally available release for the Flux GitOps APIs, and the Flux Git bootstrap & webhooks functionalities.

-The completion of this milestone will be marked by the `v2.0.0` release of the Flux distribution and CLI.
+The completion of this milestone is marked by the [v2.0.0](https://github.com/fluxcd/flux2/releases/tag/v2.0.0) release of the Flux distribution and CLI.

 - [x] API promotions to GA
   - [x] [gitrepositories.source.toolkit.fluxcd.io/v1](https://github.com/fluxcd/source-controller/issues/947)